-First, by listening to and following Satan's deception, they disobeyed the FIRST Commandment -- they put another god before the one true God.
-Second, they broke the FIFTH Commandment by dishonoring their Father (Luke 3:38).
-Third, they stole something that was not theirs, breaking the EIGHTH Commandment.
-Finally, they broke the TENTH Commandment by lusting for the food, and coveting the wisdom it could bring them.
+Which of God's commandments did Adam and Eve break?
+By listening to and following Satan's deception, they disobeyed the FIRST one by putting another god before the one true God.
+They broke the FIFTH one by dishonoring their Father (Luke 3:38).
+Because they stole something that was not theirs they broke the EIGHTH law.
+Finally, they broke the LAST of God's commands by lusting for the food, and coveting the wisdom it could bring them.
 Shortly after creation, the first two human beings had already transgressed four of the commands found in the decalogue!

-In the very next chapter of Genesis, we find examples of two more commandments being transgressed by Cain.
-In Genesis 4:8-9, we read that Cain murdered his brother, Abel (the SIXTH Commandment), and then lied to God about it (the NINTH Commandment).
+In the very next chapter of Genesis, we find examples of two more laws being transgressed by Cain.
+In Genesis 4:8-9, we read that Cain murdered his brother Abel (breaking the SIXTH one), and then lied to God about it (breaking the NINTH one).
 Before the fourth chapter of the Bible comes to a close, six of the commandments have clearly been broken.
 What about the other four?

 In Genesis 35:1-4, we find that Jacob's household had been breaking the SECOND Commandment by worshipping graven images.
 Jacob admonished them to get rid of the gods which they held in their hands (verse 4).
-In Leviticus 18:27, we learn that the men who lived prior to the generation with which God made the old covenant broke the THIRD Commandment by profaning the name of God (verse 21).
+In Leviticus 18:27, we learn that the men who lived prior to the generation with which God made the old covenant broke God's THIRD law by profaning the name of God (verse 21).
 The example of Joseph in Genesis 39:7-9 shows that the SEVENTH Commandment against adultery was in full force long before the old covenant.
-In Joseph's mind, the act of adultery was unquestionably a "sin against God" (verse 9).
+In Joseph's mind, the act of adultery was unquestionably a sin against God (verse 9).

 To this point, clear illustrations have been given that nine of God's laws were fully in effect prior to the old covenant.
-The only one which has not yet been covered is the Fourth of the commandments -- to keep the Sabbath holy.
+The only one which has not yet been covered is the Fourth law, which is to keep the Sabbath holy.
 Undoubtedly, this is the most controversial of all of God's laws among Christians today.
-Though most will at least acknowledge that we would be better off if we kept the other nine commands, very few believe the Sabbath Commandment has any relevance to our modern world.
-In fact most "Christian" organizations flatly deny this Commandment by observing the first day of the week instead of the seventh, as the wording of the Commandment admonishes us (Exodus 20:8-11).
+Though most will at least acknowledge that we would be better off if we kept the other nine commands, very few believe the Sabbath has any relevance to our modern world.
+In fact, most "Christian" organizations flatly deny this Commandment by observing the first day of the week instead of the seventh.
 What should our approach be?
-Was this Commandment merely a part of the old covenant, or does it, as the other nine, transcend the old covenant and apply to all people of all eras?
+Was this law merely a part of the old covenant, or does it, as the other nine, transcend the old covenant and apply to all people of all eras?

 It is abundantly clear that God's law is not confined to the old covenant.
 Specific examples from the Bible make it evident that they were in effect from the very start of the human race.
 They formed the core of the old covenant not because they pertained only to the nation of Israel, but because they form the core of all peaceful, happy human existence.
 As such, they also form the core of the new covenant.
 In Matthew 19, a young man asked Jesus what he should do in order to have eternal life (verse 16).
 In verse 17, Christ answered him by telling him to keep the Commandments.
 In the next two verses, Christ told the man which ones He was referring to by giving five specific examples from Exodus 20 and Deuteronomy 5.

 As Isaiah prophesied in Isaiah 42:21, Christ did not come to earth to nullify or make obsolete his Father's laws.
 Rather, He magnified them and made them honorable by illustrating in His daily life how to perfectly keep them to their full spiritual intent.
 This was true even of the much-maligned Sabbath Commandment.
 Christ's custom was to study and teach from the Bible on the Sabbath day (Luke 4:16-17).
 Though He also performed works of service for others on the Sabbath, nowhere in the Bible can an example of Jesus working at His job so that He could support Himself or His family be found.
-Christ did have a job -- He was a carpenter (Mark 6:3) -- but He did not work at that job on the Sabbath.
-To have done so would have been in direct violation of the fourth of God's ten commandments to "do no work" (Exodus 20:10).
+Christ did have a job as a carpenter (Mark 6:3), but He did not work at that job on the Sabbath.
+To have done so would have been in direct violation of God's law (Exodus 20:10).
 Christ realized that devoting the Sabbath day every week to the worship of God is still beneficial to humans.

 In the Olivet Prophecy, Christ admonished end-time Christians to pray that they would not have to travel to a place of safety on the Sabbath day (Matthew 24:20).
 Obviously, this clearly indicates that the Sabbath Commandment is still relevant under the new covenant.